GrapeoffJS/kindagoose/docs/pages/event-tracking.md

 Then let's suppose that you, just like me, want your documents to be added into the `ElasticSearch` index after every save.
 And before saving we'll do something like `console.log()`.

-For that we need to create a file in which we'll put the event tracker.
+For that, we need to create a file in which we will put the event tracker.
 As a rule for naming the tracker files I submit this template: `[schema-name].tracker.ts`.

 ```typescript